OpenDMS-io/openDMS/README.md

 Our roadmap will be community-driven, with features prioritized based on real-world needs.
 Stay tuned for updates as we build a future where great dental software remains free, flexible, and powerful for all.

 ## Build
-The Open Dental solution does not build out of the box.\
+The Open Dental solution does not build out of the box.
-We do not accept outside code contributions.
-See [Programming Assistance](https://www.opendental.com/site/programmingassistance.html)